-Video: Wentworth Miller Talks About Coming Out, Overcoming Struggles at HRC Dinner
+Video: Wentworth Miller Shares His Coming Out Story at HRC Dinner

 Over the weekend at HRC's Seattle dinner, actor, writer and HRC member Wentworth Miller shared his heartfelt story of triumph in a speech about his journey to coming out as a gay man.
 In the remarks, Miller discussed the hardships of living in the closet, and the reasoning behind his decision to publicly come out as gay.
 In August, Wentworth Miller came out as gay in a letter declining an invitation to attend a film festival in Russia.
 The actor cited a newly-passed law outlawing even the most modest gestures of support for LGBT equality.